QuentinRa/blog.quentinra.dev/games/unity-editor/index.md

 * **using**

 The `using` keyword is importing a namespace, meaning a collection of classes, enums, ...
-This allow us to use `MonoBehaviour` instead of prefixing classes (`UnityEngine.MonoBehaviour`).
+This allows us to use `MonoBehaviour` instead of prefixing classes (`UnityEngine.MonoBehaviour`).

 * **MonoBehaviour**